Brentalfloss

-Brent Black (born April 12, 1984), also known as brentalfloss, is a musician who adds lyrics to classic video game titles, such as Punch-Out!!, Mega Man 2, Super Mario 3D World, and Donkey Kong Country.
+Brent Black (born April 12, 1984), also known as brentalfloss, is a musician who adds lyrics to compositions from video game titles, such as Mike Tyson's Punch-Out, Mega Man 2, and Donkey Kong Country.
 He also has original songs for his albums and some on YouTube, such as "This is the Album You've Been Waiting For", "The BrentalFloss Comic Song", and his first song, "The Dreamer".
 He wrote this song when he was 12, and his sister named it.

 Black was born in Dallas, Texas.
 He received his undergraduate degree at the University of Oklahoma and went on to earn his master's degree in musical theatre writing at New York University.
 In his time at NYU, he co-wrote a musical with composer Rob Broadhurst called "I’ll Be Damned", which had a limited Off-Broadway run at the Vineyard Theatre in New York City in 2010.

 Career

 YouTube career

 Black is best known for adding lyrics to video game music.
-His first "with lyrics" video he made was based on the title theme of Mega Man 3 for the NES.
+His first "with lyrics" video he made was based on the title theme of Mega Man 3 for the Nintendo Entertainment System.
 Black's website indicates that his stage name "brentalfloss" is always intentionally spelled with lower-case letters.
 Black also appears as one of the principal actors in the web series My Life as a Video Game in the role of Menu, a supercomputer A.I.